-Be sure the engine has been properly lubricated, see the literature supplied with the engine.
+Be sure the engine have been properly lubricated, see the literature supplied with the engine.

-Remove the fill plug assembly (9) and fill the pump casing with clean liquid.
+Fill the pump casing with clean liquid.
 Reinstall the fill plug and tighten it.

 Refer to OPERATION, Section C, before putting the pump back into service.